-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station.
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station.
 Net growth is the result subtracting mortality and non-harvest removals from gross growth.
 Net growth is estimated from volume change on FIA measured plots, and turned into a percent by dividing by current inventory and multiplying by 100 to compare between ownerships.
+Private is partially covered, as it was equivalent to Total in 2018 and 2019.

-In recent years, national forests have experienced a major increase in net growth on basswood.
-In 2008, the net growth was negative, while in 2018 net growth has grown to 1% of growing stock annually.
+In recent years, national forests have experienced a general increase in net growth of basswood.
+In 2008, the net growth was negative, while in 2019 net growth has grown to approximately 1% of growing stock annually.